-California relaxes some criteria for reopening
+California relaxes some county criteria for reopening

 “Bottom line is: People can go at their own pace, and we are empowering our local health directors and county officials that understand their local communities and conditions,” Newsom said.

-The new criteria he outlined applies to counties that want to reopen faster than the state.
+The criteria he outlined applies to counties that want to reopen faster than the state.
 While retail may open for curbside pickup statewide, restrictions on dining in at restaurants and other services are still in place statewide.
 Counties can move faster if they win state approval.

+A decline in state hospitalizations in the last two weeks, the distribution of more personal protective equipment and the state’s increased testing ability are all positive trend lines that allowed the state to relax its criteria, he said.
+The move comes after large counties, particularly in Southern California, had called the earlier criteria too restrictive and had urged Newsom to relax the guidelines.

 Twenty-four counties in mostly rural Northern California already won approval under the old guidance.